KathyrnY/TechBlog/README.md

   ## Installation

-  1. You need to clone this repo to your local machine
+  1) You need to clone this repo to your local machine
-  2. Navigate to the project directory
+  2) Navigate to the project directory
-  3. run npm install to install your dependencies
+  3) run npm install to install your dependencies
-  4. Enter SQL username and password ceredentials
+  4) Make a .env file and enter your sql ceredentials there
+  5) Write mysql -u root -p in command line and then once logged in, enter source ./db/schema.sql
-  5. run npm run seed
+  6) run npm run seed
-  6. run node server.js
+  7) run node server.js

   ## Usage

+  * When in the application, create a user by signing up
+  * Next, log into application
+  * The dashboard will show all your posts (new user will have none), click add new post.
+  * The homepage will show everyones post including yours, you can click a post and add a comment
+  * You can check out the delpoyed site above, under link

   ## Credits

   UNC Chapel Bootcamp